budlinville/mobile-app-ws/README.md

 # Generic Springboot Template Application
 This application was based on a Springboot Udemy class.
-It includes all necessary code for a production-style web service, including user authentication/authorization and may serve as a template for future such projects.
+It includes all necessary code for a production-style web service, including user authentication/authorization and may serve as a template or starting point for future such projects.

 ## Running on Local
-**Make sure Java is installed**
+### Make sure Java is installed
 - https://www.appsdeveloperblog.com/how-to-set-java_home-on-mac/
 - Run ```java -version``` to make sure install was successful

-**Make sure Maven is installed**
+### Make sure Maven is installed
 - https://www.journaldev.com/2348/install-maven-mac-os
 - Run ```source ~/.profile``` or ```source ~/.bash_profile``` to make sure changes to either file take effect immediately.
 - Run ```mvn -version``` to make sure install was successful